n0r3d1nk/GravityPlanets-Datapack/README.md

-# GravityStar
+# Gravity Planets
 Gravity Walls, Planets, and more!
-This is a datapack that adds lots more features to the Gravity Changer mod by by andrew_10__
+This is a datapack that adds lots more features to the Gravity Changer mod by andrew_10__

 ## Installation
 1. You will need the Gravity Changer mod by by andrew_10__, from https://www.curseforge.com/minecraft/mc-mods/gravitychanger/